Sakura in Paris (Cherry Blossom)

 Want skip-the-line access at museums & attractions in Paris?
 Get your hands on a Paris Museum Pass!

-When do cherry blossoms bloom in Paris?
-The cherry blossom season in Paris is short!
+The Paris cherry blossom season is short!
 The best time to see cherry blossoms in Paris – Paris Sakura – is from late March to mid-April.
-We usually start exploring the best Paris cherry blossom locations around mid-March (just in case…), but we usually take the best cherry blossom pictures during the first two weeks of April.
+I usually start exploring the best cherry blossom locations in Paris around mid-March (just in case…), but I usually take the best pictures during the first two weeks of April.

 That said, this is not rocket science, and the best time to see cherry blossoms in Paris will depend on how cold /warm the previous weeks were in Paris.